dogballs/dota-patch-trivia/README.md

 ### Where does the data come from?

-The data is all sourced from [wikidata](https://www.wikidata.org).
+The data is all sourced from [Liquipedia](https://liquipedia.net/dota2).

-### I was played a card that doesn't make sense - what gives?

-There are some cards that unfortunately don't quite make sense or have bad data.
-These need to be removed from the game and, ideally, to have their underlying wikidata entry fixed.

-Please report any bad cards here: https://github.com/tom-james-watson/wikitrivia/discussions/2.